EmilionR/Elion-Gym/README.md

 * All pages on the website have:
   * A header with a navigation menu, containing links to each of the four pages.
 The current page lights up in the menu.
 Navigation is always visible in a horizontal strip on bigger screens.
 On smaller screens, it turns into a dropdown menu which is hidden until opened by a traditional burger toggle.
 This is meant to avoid clutter and make navigation intuitive regardless of screen size.
   * A footer with another home link, a set of contact details, links to social media pages, and copyright information.
-The links are inside icons to reduce clutter and to let the viewer know instantly what they are.
+The links are inside icons to reduce clutter and to let the viewer know instantly what they're looking at.
 * Home Page:
   * Four panels of information such as business hours and selling points, giving the brief and snappy version of what sets the gym apart.
   * A message from the owner, to provide the viewer a face and a feel for the vibe of the gym.